Non Sequitur by Wiley Miller for September 29, 2013

 • Reply

-Govi Premium Member over 10 years ago
+Govi Premium Member about 11 years ago

 In case no one else has mentioned this, the magnifier does not work for this strip, gocomics programmers.
 You’ve rigged it (badly) so that only if the strip is completely within the browser pane will it magnify.
 That’s almost impossible with Non Sequitur, since many (most?) are not full screen when viewing.